ppillot/libmol/README.md

     - legendes couleurs
       - add moltypes, deal with secondary structures
       - how to get chain colors ?
-      - add tooltips on hovering
+      - replace element-ui tooltips on hovering
   - hovered atom : display a tooltip ?
   - toolbar
-    - fullscreen
     - screen capture (export) see ngl/src/utils.js for download and ngl/examples/js/gui.js for screenshot
 - build :
   - move to webpack 2